leaniot/dashboard/README.md

 A json data subject to the `standard temporal data model` could be easily visualized by invoking all of the methods of object `lineChart` in `client/js/line-chart.js`.
 For the time being, `lineChart` supports:

 - liveLine: A non-interactive line chart refresh the figure in a fixed interval time.
-Its datasource (determined by `apiParam` and `apiUrl`) is going to provide a real-time data in chronological order (which means the response of every query would return the latest data).
+Its datasource (determined by `apiParam` and `apiUrl`) is supposed to provide a real-time data in chronological order (which means the response of every query would return the latest data).

 ![demo_live_line_chart](https://github.com/leaniot/dashboard/blob/master/doc/demo_live_line_chart.gif)